curityio/nginx_oauth_proxy_module/README.md

 ### Releases

 Pre-built binaries of this module are provided for the following versions of NGINX.\
-To use the module, download the .so file and deploy it to the modules folder of your NGINX system.\
+Download the .so file for your platform and deploy it to the `/usr/lib/nginx/modules` folder of your NGINX servers.
-This [docker-compose file](./resources/docker-compose.yaml) has some deployment examples.

 |                                   | NGINX 1.19.5 / NGINX Plus R23 | NGINX 1.19.10 / NGINX Plus R24    | NGINX 1.21.3 / NGINX Plus R25 |
 | ----------------------------------|:-----------------------------:|:---------------------------------:|:---------------------------------:|